CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

       - *Subscription*
       - *Location*

    ii.
-Fill the remaining parameters as mentioned below:
+Fill in the remaining parameters below:

       - Resource Group: *Select* **AVD-Hostpool-RG-avd** *from the dropdown*.
       - Host Pool: *Select* **EB-AVD-HP** *Host pool from the dropdown*.